 - decides to support the recommendation

-If the committee supports a recommendation to change a particular grade or specification, the Canadian Grain Commission makes the change in the Official Grain Grading Guide.
+If the committee supports a recommendation to change a particular grade or specification, the Canadian Grain Commission will carefully consider the recommendation before making the change in the Official Grain Grading Guide.

 5. Grading change announced

 Any change made to current grading specifications is announced well in advance of the new crop year in order to give the grain industry, including producers, time to adjust to any change.